mirmika/aws-eks-voteApp-deployment/README.md

 - **Real-time Voting:** Users can cast their votes, and the results are updated live.
 - **Kubernetes Deployment:** The application is deployed on **AWS EKS**, using **Kubernetes** for container orchestration.
 - **Automated CI/CD Pipeline:** **GitHub Actions** automates the building, testing, and deployment of Docker images to **AWS EKS**.
+- **Stateless PostgreSQL:** Utilizes PostgreSQL in a stateless manner, enhancing scalability and fault tolerance by maintaining data storage without relying on local disk storage or maintaining state between sessions.
 - **Versioning:** Each microservice has its own version number, simplifying the management of different versions.

 ---